How to Find the Right Christian Homeschool Curriculum for Your Family

 - It’s Biblical-Classical and not rigid… some memory work is involved but the heart is to teach children to reason from cause to effect, to think governmentally, and to think internal to external,

-- It uses the Principle Approach® philosophy and method of education which is America’s historical form of education that produced (and produces) Christian leaders and gave us our Constitutional Republic,
+- It uses a Biblical Classical philosophy and method of education which is America’s historical form of education that produced (and produces) Christian leaders and gave us our Constitutional Republic,

 - To raise up Christians who will help restore and keep our Christian form of government… our Constitutional Republic